renesas-rz/meta-renesas-ai/meta-benchmark/README.md

 # meta-benchmark

-This meta-layer provides benchmark tools for Arm NN SDK, TensorFlow, TensorFlow Lite, ONNX Runtime and OpenCV.
+This meta-layer provides benchmark tools for Arm NN SDK, TensorFlow, TensorFlow Lite and ONNX Runtime.

 Each framework has its own benchmark tool.